boazbk/tcs/lec_08_uncomputability.md

 The existence of a universal Turing machine, and the uncomputability of $HALT$ was first shown by Turing in his seminal paper [@Turing37], though closely related results were shown by Church a year before.
 These works built on Gödel's 1931 _incompleteness theorem_ that we will discuss in [godelchap](){.ref}.

+Some  universal Turing Machines with a small alphabet and number of states are given in [@rogozhin1996small], including a single-tape universal Turing machine with the binary alphabet and with less than $25$ states; see also the survey [@woods2009complexity].
-Adam Yedidia has written [software](https://github.com/adamyedidia/parsimony) to help in producing universal Turing machines with a small number of states.
+Adam Yedidia has written [software](https://github.com/adamyedidia/parsimony) to help in producing Turing machines with a small number of states.
 This is related to the recreational pastime of ["Code Golfing"](https://codegolf.stackexchange.com/) which is about solving a certain computational task using the as short as possible program.

 The diagonalization argument used to prove uncomputability of $F^*$ is derived from Cantor's argument for the uncountability of the reals discussed in [chaprepres](){.ref}.